 Figure 1.
 Example of PeakTrace Basecalling on a ABI 3730 trace.
 The original ABI KB basecall is shown on top.

-The QualTrace sequence analysis software provides real time detection of dideoxy-based automated sequencing production failures that can led to read length short falls.
-The QualTrace software’s analysis is independent of the base caller and can be used with the ABI 3730 and 3730xl DNA sequencers.
-In addition to providing valuable feedback on quality control issues, QualTrace is also ideal for troubleshooting the common problems that occur in large-scale sequencing projects.
-The QualTrace DNA sequence analysis software works by analyzing the raw trace data contained within each ABI3730 DNA trace files.
-This enables the software to identify nine major sequencing problem types including:
+The QualTrace sequence analysis software provides real time detection of automated Sanger sequencing production failures that can lead to read length short falls.
+The QualTrace II software’s analysis is independent of the base caller and can be used with all ABI DNA sequencers.
+In addition to providing valuable feedback on quality control issues, QualTrace II is also ideal for troubleshooting the common problems that occur in large-scale sequencing projects.
+The QualTrace II DNA sequence analysis software works by analyzing the raw trace data contained within each ABI Genetic Analyzer trace file.
+This enables the software to identify multiple sequencing problem types including:

 - DNA traces that contain no data due to either failed sequencing reactions or blocked capillaries.

 - The presence of mixed signal early in the trace signal indicating template contamination by PCR products or single primer PCR occurring in the sequencing reaction itself.

 - Multiple sequencing peaks resulting from the presence of one or more DNA templates (eg. two plasmids from a double pick).

 - Low signal at the end of the DNA trace that is at the instrument noise level.